batuhanyilmaz2814/2023_Oto_Kopru_Project/README.md

 Emir Mirza Demir / Özel Ordu Bahçeşehir Okulları Fen Lisesi,

-Taking inspiration from the 2021 Giresun Dereli Flood, the project aims to save people and cities from flood that's why wrong type of bridges.
+Taking inspiration from the 2021 Giresun Dereli Flood, the project aims to save people and cities from flood which's why wrong type of bridges.